Beautiful artwork, chunky tiles, top-notch production

 Here's everything you need to know about AQUA, my experiences with it, and whether this puzzle game deserves to enter your collection.

 This review is based on a review copy of AQUA: Biodiversity in the Oceans provided by The Op Games.
-I played the game 10 times before penning this review and my thoughts and opinions are solely my own.
+My thoughts and opinions are solely my own.

 In AQUA, players grow their own Coral environments using hexagonal tiles.
 The Corals come in six different colors and can combine to create Habitats that attract Small Animals, which in turn attract Large Animals.
 All of these aspects score points, and whoever scores the most points wins.